dh-epfl-students/point-cloud-alignment/README.md

 Automated geographical alignment procedure through dense point clouds simplification - Loris Aiulfi Copyright (c) 2019 EPFL
-This program is licensed under the terms of the [license]. // AGPL, GPL, LGPL or MIT_
+This program is licensed under the terms of the GPL.

-# Student Project Template

-Please name your repository as follows:
-- use lower case
-- use hyphens to separate tokens
-- if related to a larger project, start with the name of this project, followed by the name of your project (e.g. 'impresso-image-classification')
-- in case of doubt ask your supervisors

-Please structure your repository as follows:

-- a folder **code** where you put... your code and your resources
-- a folder **report** where you put... your report
-- a **README**, with the following information: